 Analyzing Richie Grant as a 2021 NFL Draft prospect

 There’s a lot to like about Richie Grant’s game.
 The UCF safety is a bit undersized, but he plays with a fast play speed and offers good aggression on the back end.
 He’s also a good athlete.
-He should run the 40-yard dash in the high 4.4s or the low 4.5s.
+He doesn’t have elite top-end speed, with just a 4.57 40-yard dash.
+However, with a 34.5-inch vertical and a 129-inch broad jump, he has the explosiveness necessitated at safety, and he also has very good agility scores.

-Although his top speed isn’t elite, he can accelerate extremely quickly, especially if he has a runway.
-This explosiveness not only gives Grant impressive range but also provides him with the ability to come downhill and make stops against the run.
+Grant can accelerate extremely quickly, especially if he has a runway.
+This explosiveness not only gives Grant impressive range, but also provides him with the ability to come downhill and make stops against the run.

 Does Grant have “centerfield” traits?